 If the snow stops falling after 4 p.m. or on Sunday, you have to clear before 10 a.m. on the next day.

-The Municipal Code of Chicago requires individuals to clear a 5 foot wide path along the sidewalk, where conditions allow.
+The City of Chicago Municipal Code requires individuals to clear a 5 foot wide path along the sidewalk, where conditions allow.

-This width allows pedestrians in wheelchairs, people with children in strollers, students walking to school, and individuals with assistive devices mobility and access.
+This width provides mobility and access to pedestrians in wheelchairs, people with children in strollers, students walking to school, and individuals with assistive devices.

 - Move snow to your yard or the parkway adjacent to your property

-- Do not push snow from the sidewalk into the street
+- Do not push snow into the street

 - Do not pile snow around fire hydrants

-Individuals who do not comply with the sidewalk snow removal ordinance can face fines of $50.
+Individuals who do not comply can face fines of $50.

-Businesses who do not comply with the sidewalk snow removal ordinance can face fines from $250 to $500 per day of violation.
+Businesses that do not comply can face fines up to $1000 per day of violation.